 Scheduling Algorithm

 Use the default value Weighted Round-robin.
-Load balancing scheduling algorithms.
+For more information, see Introduction to Server Load Balancer Scheduling Algorithms.

 In the Server group created. dialog box, click Add Backend Server .

-In the Add Backend Server pane, add the private IP address of ECS01, click Next, set the Port and Weight, and then click OK.
+In the Add Backend Server panel, add the private IP address of ECS01 and click Next.
+Set the Port and Weight for the added IP address, and then click OK.

-The port must match the backend service port.
-In this example, set the port to 80 and use the default weight.
+The port must be the same as the port used by the backend service.
+In this example, enter 80 for the port and use the default weight.

 Click Add IP Address to add the private IP address of the on-premises IDC server ECS02.
 Since ECS02’s IP address is outside the VPC CIDR block associated with the server group, turn on Remote IP.
 Then click Next, set the Port and Weight for the added IP address, then click OK.
 This topic uses port 80 with the default weight.

-When Remote IP is disabled, you can only enter IP addresses from the VPC's CIDR block.
-When Remote IP is enabled, you can enter IP addresses from the following CIDR blocks:
+If Remote IP is disabled, you can enter only IP addresses from the CIDR block of the VPC where the server group is located.
+If you enable Remote IP, you can enter IP addresses from the following CIDR blocks.

 10.0.0.0/8